featherhttp/tutorial/README.md

         public bool IsComplete { get; set; }
     }
    ```
+   The above model will be used for both JSON reading and storing todo items in the database.

 1. Add a reference to NuGet package `Microsoft.EntityFrameworkCore.InMemory` version `3.1.1` using the following command:
     ```
     dotnet add package Microsoft.EntityFrameworkCore.InMemory --version 3.1.1